abhilashjp/lookupapp/docs/einvoicing/Zatca-saudi-arabia.md

 ### Standard e-invoice
 ![Tax Invoice](/img/KSA-tax-invoice-example-fatoora-saudi-arabia.png)

+Standard E-Invoices are generally issued in Business to Business (B2B) transaction

 ### Simplified e-invoice
 ![Simplified Tax invoice](/img/KSA-simplified-tax-invoice-fatoora-saudi-arabia.png)

+A Simplified Tax Invoice as per Article 53(7) of VAT Implementing Regulations that is generated and stored in a structured electronic format generally issued for a B2C (business to consumer) transaction and does not generally include the buyer’s details1.
+Optionally, Simplified Tax Invoices may also be issued for business-to-business transactions in case the value of supply is below SAR1000

 Format is XML or PDF/A-3 format with embedded XML.
 Note that a paper invoice that is scanned or its photo is not considered an e-invoice.